Language

 count() can be used not only on arrays but also on objects that implement the Countable interface.
 Since PHP 7.2, passing a value that is neither an array nor a Countable object triggers a warning.
 The alias sizeof() also exists, but count() is more commonly used.

 array_sum() also works on the values of associative arrays.
 Non-numeric values are treated as 0.
-Combining array_sum() and count() makes it easy to calculate an average.
+Combining array_sum() and count() lets you calculate an average.

 range() can generate sequences of strings as well as numbers.
 Passing a negative step value creates a descending array.